Windmill Software Ltd

 $GPGLL,5330.12,N,00215.31,W,134531,A<CR><LF>

 Out of this data string you might want to record just the latitude and longitude.
 Windmill will collect this information as 2 "channels" of data, but you have to tell it how to recognise the desired information.
 In this example, for the latitude channel, you might tell Windmill to search for 'GLL,' and extract up to the next comma.
 For the longitude channel you might search for 'N,' and extract until ','.
-Full details of how to do this are in the LabIML.hlp Help file which you'll find in the Windmill folder.
-You'll end up with a parse string looking like this for Channel 0 (latitude): \S"GLL,"\E"," and this for Channel 1 (longitude): \S"N,"\E","
+Full details of how to do this are in the ComDebug program Help and on our Parsing page.

 Another Example of a GPS Data String